raj-anadkat/F1-Tenth-Automatic-Lane-Assist/README.md

   <img src="https://github.com/raj-anadkat/F1_tenth_Lane_Detection/assets/109377585/dcbfbacd-f5ce-4cf6-be1e-27543ab1d041" alt="BEV" width="300" style="margin-left:50px;"/>
 </p>

-## Step 2: Detecting and Processing the Yellow Lanes using HSV and Masking
+## Step 2: Detecting and Post Processing the Yellow Lanes using HSV, Morphological Operations
 After obtaining the bird's-eye view (BEV), we need to detect the yellow lanes.
 To achieve this, we utilize OpenCV's HSV color space.
 We first isolate the regions with yellow color in the HSV range.
 These regions are then masked to white regions with 255 pixel intensity, while the remaining regions are marked as black with 0 pixel intensity, using binary thresholding.
 However, noise present in the image can cause gaps and inconsistencies in the binary thresholding.
 To address this, morpholocial operations such as dilation, erosion etc are applied to fill out the gaps.
 However, life is tough and there may still be some noise, this can be looked after later.
 <p float="left">
   <img src="https://github.com/raj-anadkat/F1_tenth_Lane_Detection/assets/109377585/d0ee5e9e-4885-43a3-9ff8-8c567b359003" alt="mask" width="300"/>